-- How to cook this authentic Chinese eggplant recipe, inspired by one of the most respected authorities of Chinese cooking, Fuchsia Dunlop.
+- An authentic Chinese eggplant recipe, inspired by one of the most respected authorities of Chinese cooking, Fuchsia Dunlop.

-- You can use either Japanese or Chinese eggplant (even Italian globe eggplant, too)
+- You can use either Japanese or Chinese eggplant even Italian globe eggplant.

 - A unique Chinese sauce that’s savory, sweet and piquant, called “Fish-Fragrant” even though there’s no fish in the ingredients!